sosy-lab/benchexec/doc/benchexec.md

 Note that you need to use a separate `<option>` tag for each argument, putting multiple arguments separated by spaces into a single tag will not have the desired effect.

+Which tool should be benchmarked by BenchExec is indicated by the attribute `tool` of the tag `<benchmark>`.
+It's value is the name of a so-called *tool-wrapper module* described in more detail under [Tool Integration](tool-integration.md).

 BenchExec allows to check whether the output of the tool matches the expected result for a given task, and to categorize the results accordingly.
 To do so, it needs to be given a [property file](properties/INDEX.md)